 c) From the two-way PTP flow via an active measurement probe (e.g., prior to the start of the service or connecting the active monitor to a dedicated port of the T-BC).
 The measurement is performed using the full set of the PTP messages exchanged between the test equipment and the T-BC.

 In particular, the monitor establishes the time-of-arrival of the Sync message as T2 and reads the time-of-departure of the Sync message from the master port as T1.
 It also establishes the time-of-departure of the Delay_Request message from the PTP Monitor as T3 and reads the time-of-arrival of the Delay_Request message at the master port from the Delay_Response message as T4.
-Assuming that the Sync message and Delay_Request message packet rates are the same and that the Sync message and Delay_Request message are close together in time, an estimate of the TE at the port of the T-BC can be computed as:
+Assuming that the Sync message and Delay_Request message packet rates are the same and that the Sync message and Delay_Request message are close together in time, an estimate of the TE of the T-TSC with respect to the PTP master port of the T-BC can be computed as:

 Tcombined_error ≈ (T2 – T1 – T4 + T3)/2